navyajain16/Python-program-to-automate-tedious-games/README.md

 print_mouse_pos()
-Note: this code is also presemt in the folder.
+Note: this code is also present in the folder.